Lifting body: History

-The IXV is a European Space Agency lifting body experimental re-entry vehicle intended to validate European reusable launchers which could be evaluated in the frame of the FLPP program.
-The IXV made its first flight in February 2015, launched by a Vega rocket.
+The IXV was a European Space Agency lifting body experimental re-entry vehicle intended to demonstrate European reusable spacecraft technologies within the frame of the FLPP program.
+The IXV flew once in February 2015, launched by a Vega rocket.
+ESA is developing the reusable orbital spacecraft Space Rider based on the IXV design, with first flight expected in 2028.

-Orbital Sciences proposed a commercial lifting-body spaceplane in 2010.
-The Prometheus is more fully described below.
+The Dream Chaser is an orbital vertical-takeoff, horizontal-landing (VTHL) lifting-body spaceplane being developed by Sierra Nevada Corporation (SNC).
+The Dream Chaser is planned to be used for delivering cargo to the International Space Station under the Commercial Resupply Services program.
+The vehicle will launch vertically on a Vulcan Centaur and land horizontally on conventional runways.

-Aerospace applications
+Spaceflight applications

 Lifting bodies pose complex control, structural, and internal configuration issues.
 Lifting bodies were eventually rejected in favor of a delta wing design for the Space Shuttle.
 Data acquired in flight test using high-speed landing approaches at very steep descent angles and high sink rates was used for modeling Shuttle flight and landing profiles.

 In planning for atmospheric re-entry, the landing site is selected in advance.
 For reusable reentry vehicles, typically a primary site is preferred that is closest to the launch site in order to reduce costs and improve launch turnaround time.
 However, weather near the landing site is a major factor in flight safety.
 In some seasons, weather at landing sites can change quickly relative to the time necessary to initiate and execute re-entry and safe landing.
 Due to weather, it is possible the vehicle may have to execute a landing at an alternate site.
 Furthermore, most airports do not have runways of sufficient length to support the approach landing speed and roll distance required by spacecraft.
 Few airports exist in the world that can support or be modified to support this type of requirement.
 Therefore, alternate landing sites are very widely spaced across the U.S. and around the world.
 The Shuttle's delta wing design was driven by these issues.
 These requirements were further exacerbated by requirements that extended the Shuttle's flight landing envelope.

 Nonetheless, the lifting body concept has been implemented in a number of other aerospace programs, the previously mentioned NASA X-38, Lockheed Martin X-33, BAC's Multi Unit Space Transport And Recovery Device, Europe's EADS Phoenix, and the joint Russian-European Kliper spacecraft.
 Of the three basic design shapes usually analyzed for such programs (capsule, lifting body, aircraft) the lifting body may offer the best trade-off in terms of maneuverability and thermodynamics while meeting its customers' mission requirements.

-Current systems

-The Dream Chaser is a suborbital and orbital vertical-takeoff, horizontal-landing (VTHL) lifting-body spaceplane being developed by Sierra Nevada Corporation (SNC).
-The Dream Chaser design is planned to eventually carry up to seven people to and from low Earth orbit, and the spaceplane is currently planned to be used for delivering cargo to the International Space Station under the Commercial Resupply Services program.
-The vehicle will launch vertically on a Vulcan Centaur and land horizontally on conventional runways.